vigneshavm/Interview-questions/JS Q.md

 #### **Callback Functions**

- A **callback function** is a function passed into another function as an argument that is executed at a later time.
-They are often used for **asynchronous operations** like handling API responses, timers, or events.
+- **callback function is a function passed into another function as an argument that is executed at a later time**.
+- They are often used for **asynchronous operations** like handling API responses, timers, or events.
+- Callbacks allow us to **handle asynchronous operations in a non-blocking way**.

 **Example**:
 ```javascript